🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 Although WordPress backup is simple, it is not 100% safe.
 If your website is important to you, you need to understand and address the following backup considerations.

-1.❌ Blindly Relying on Hosting Provider Backups
+1. ❌ Blindly Relying on Hosting Provider Backups

 Hosting provider backups are not 100% reliable.
-Many providers advertise backup features but do not actually back up your data, betting that your website won't need data restoration.
+Many providers advertise backup features but do not actually back up your data, betting that your website won't need data recovery.
 (This mainly occurs with some cheap plans.)

 WordPress website data consists of two parts: the database and files.
-Some people think that saving only the website files constitutes a backup.
+Some people think that saving only the website files constitutes a website backup.
 In reality, all textual content on your website is stored in the database, so both the database and files need to be backed up.

-3.❌ Storing Backup Files on the Same Server as the Website
+3. ❌ Storing Backup Files on the Same Server as the Website

-Although server issues are not common, you cannot guarantee you won't encounter server failures.
+Although server issues are not common, you cannot guarantee that you won't encounter server failures.
 When a server fails, your backup files become inaccessible.
 Therefore, it is best to store backups separately from the website server, such as backing up to a remote server or downloading backups to your local computer.

-4.❌ Never Testing Backup File Validity
+4. ❌ Never Testing Backup File Validity

-5.❌ Backups Causing Server Resource Exhaustion
+5. ❌ Backups Causing Server Resource Exhaustion

 Additionally, if too many backup files are retained on the local server, it may fill up the server's hard drive, causing the website to become inaccessible.
 You need to monitor hard drive usage regularly.